ShiftHackZ/Stable-Diffusion-Android/docs/app-store-core-ml-compliance.md

 ## Recommended Implementation Path

 1. Add an iOS-only `Local Core ML` provider shell behind provider availability checks.
-2. Start with text-to-image using the Apple/Hugging Face documented Stable Diffusion 2.1 Core ML path before SDXL.
+2. Start with text-to-image using the Apple/Hugging Face documented Stable Diffusion 2.1 Core ML path.
 3. Add model manager UX: download/import, verify, delete, show license/source/size/device requirements.
 4. Keep prompts/images on device and avoid telemetry in the first version.
 5. Add img2img/inpaint only after text-to-image is stable, because image preprocessing and memory pressure add review and QA surface.
-6. Keep SDXL as a later option: Apple benchmarks show it works on iOS, but latency/model size make it a heavier first release.
+6. Keep SDXL as a later option only after device-gated QA proves it does not crash or fail execution-plan compilation.

 ## Sources